LisaHJung/O4B/README.md

 ```
 It improves performance and reduces overhead.
 This processor is recommended to be added to the collector configuration as a best practice.

-**The Service pipelines were updated to include the processors that have been added.**
+**The Service was updated to include the processors that have been added.**
 ```
 service:
   pipelines: